michaelssavage/TastyTravel-3rdYearProject/technical_manual/README.md

 ## 3.5.
 Context Data Flow Diagrams

 The following context flow diagram describes the entities external to the system but vitally important.
-Each emtity is contained within a rectangle and has the entity name in the middle.
+Each entity is contained within a rectangle and has the entity name in the middle.
 The TastyTravel application is contained within a round cornered triangle.
 The users interaction with the application causes information to sent to each of these entities which in turn causes a response.